Monaco Mortgage Factsheet and FAQ

 Can I use a company or trust?
 Using companies or trusts for purchasing Monaco real estate is possible but complicated:

-• Monaco recognises personal or civil property companies (SCI).
+• Monaco recognises personal ownership and local civil property companies (SCI).

 • Foreign trusts or offshore companies are typically discouraged due to transparency concerns.

-• Banks offer fewer favourable terms (lower LTV, higher rates) if structures are complex.
+• Banks may offer less favourable terms (lower LTV, higher rates) where structures are complex.

 Taxes?